CrayLabs/SmartSim/doc/installation_instructions/basic.rst

 .. note::

-  GCC 5-9, 11, and 12 is recommended.
+  GCC 5-9, 11-13 is recommended.
 There are known issues compiling with GCC 10.

 .. warning::